Lease vs Buy a Car

 Just a Comment on Lease-to-Buy Plans

 Some people lease with the intention of buying their vehicle at the end of the lease, or before the end of the lease.
 It allows them to start out with lower payments by leasing and then buy the car at lease-end with a used-car loan.
-This is nearly always more expensive in the long run than simply buying outright.
+This technique is nearly always more expensive in the long run than simply buying outright.
 However, you may have a good reason for this tactic — such as keeping your monthly payment within budget — and don't mind the extra long-term cost.

 One Other Thing - GAP Protection

-Most car leases have automatic built-in gap coverage, while car purchase loans almost always do not.
-Gap coverage, or gap insurance, pays the difference between what you owe on your loan or lease, and what your vehicle is actually worth if your vehicle is stolen or destroyed in an accident.
+Most car leases have automatic built-in GAP coverage, while car purchase loans do not.
+GAP coverage, or GAP insurance, pays the difference between what you owe on your loan or lease, and what your vehicle is actually worth if your vehicle is stolen or destroyed in an accident.

 This can mean you'll still owe hundreds or thousands of dollars to the finance company even after your insurance has paid for your car that has been totaled or stolen.
 This turns out to be a huge shocking surprise for most people caught in this unfortunate situation.

-So, nearly all leases have built-in gap protection, but loans do not.
-You're better protected with a lease, unless you purchase the gap insurance separately at extra cost for the loan — if you can find a place to buy it.
+So, nearly all leases have built-in GAP protection, but loans do not.
+You're better protected with a lease, unless you purchase the insurance separately at extra cost for the loan — if you can find a place to buy it.

 Which is Better - Buying or Leasing ?